johnnya23/youtube-display/readme.txt

 Contributors: johnnya23
 Tags: youtube, schema, youtube gallery, youtube playlist, youtube embed, youtube seo, youtube channel, responsive youtube Requires at least: 4.0
-Tested up to: 4.9.6
+Tested up to: 5.0.2
-Stable tag: 1.3.2
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shortcode for embed of responsive single videos and grids from YouTube video playlists, which include schema.org markup as recommended by google.
+Blocks or shortcode for embed of responsive single videos and grids from YouTube video playlists, which include schema.org markup as recommended by google.

 == Description ==

 Creates styled grids in WordPress pages/post/sidebars from YouTube Playlists.
 Also, displays single YouTube videos from video id.
-All videos displayed through plugin shortcode (grids and single) include schema.org metadata markup as recommended by google.
+All videos displayed through plugin block or shortcode (grids and single) include schema.org metadata markup as recommended by google.

 Requires YouTube Data API key &#8211; Instructions for getting the api can be found in the installation tab.
 Shortcode examples: